FlynnD273/moshpit/README.md

 A command-line tool for surgical I-Frame removal, so-called datamoshing.
 Comes with built-in scene cut detection for optimal results.

+## Changes

+This is a modified version of the original moshpit tool.
+Changes so far:
+- A log file for ffmpeg is now created if one doesn't exist.
+Previously, it would simply throw an exception and quit if the file did not already exist.
+- Moshpit no longer throws an exception when using an input file that doesn't contain an audio stream.

 ![tutorial](https://i.imgur.com/XGrR2Kv.gif)
 ![original](https://i.imgur.com/nWUzNkC.gif)
 ![moshed](https://i.imgur.com/qx776K6.gif)